amillerb/fta-liftandshift-dcmigration/doc/devops-iac-testing.md

 * If any of the tests fail within a pipeline stage, execute the Rollback plan for the migration wave.

 ### 2.5\.
 Post Test Migration Tasks
-- Validate VM migration was successful and that applications are functioning as should be
+- Validate VM migration was successful and that applications are functioning as expected
     - Perform capacity testing to ensure that functioning properly in production

 ### 2.6\.
 Expected Results